shizuforreal/placsp-pharmaa-pipeline/README.md

 ## Future Improvements

 Potential enhancements include:

-Full support for JSF-based pagination
+* Implement full support for JSF-based pagination to capture results across all PLACSP search result pages.
-Processing attached procurement documents and PDFs More advanced molecule matching using fuzzy matching or NLP techniques Additional automated validation of extracted procurement records Parallelisation for larger-scale searches while respecting rate limits
+* Process attached procurement documents and PDFs to identify molecule mentions that do not appear in the tender summary page.
+* Enhance molecule matching with fuzzy matching and NLP-based techniques to improve detection accuracy.
+* Add automated validation and quality checks for extracted procurement records.
+* Improve performance through controlled parallelisation while continuing to respect portal rate limits and responsible scraping practices.